Study finds sperm count decline in Western men

 Understanding sperm count study findings

-One of the suggested reasons for the decline in sperm count and concentration is exposure to endocrine-disrupting chemicals.
+One of the suggested reasons for the decline in count and concentration is exposure to endocrine-disrupting chemicals.
 In fact, such chemicals can affect a male’s growing reproductive system while he is still in the womb.
-Other potential causes of low sperm count include obesity, stress, tobacco use and testicular heat exposure.
+Other potential causes of a low count include obesity, stress, tobacco use and testicular heat exposure.

 Male fertility advice from Texas Fertility Center

 Our Austin fertility specialists have several recommendations for men who want to become fathers.
 Our physicians recommend maintaining a healthy weight, giving up cigarettes, reducing stress and avoiding exposure to heat and chemicals.
 Chemicals of specific concern to males are phthalates.
 We can find theses in many personal care products under the label of fragrance.
 By avoiding products with fragrance, men can avoid phthalates.